Winter sacrifice? You’re doing it wrong. There is a reason that Wikipedia isn’t an accepted source for academia – it is very capable of being wrong.

 “Sleep could I never | on the sea-beds,

 He wakens me, | who comes from the deep—

 The sea-mew every morn.”

 The Cliffs Notes of all this is that Ullr was cool but not cool enough to be remembered for what exactly it was that he did.
-Skadi on the other hand was an influential giant who preferred the calls of the wolves to the sounds of the swans and possibly married the guy whom sacrifices for a good winter were actually made to.
+On the other hand, Skadi was an influential giant who preferred the calls of the wolves to the sounds of the swans and possibly married the guy to whom sacrifices for a good winter were made.

 It seems questionable what a good winter would mean, but after some further reading, it looks a snowy winter was somewhat important since they relied on the snow and ice for migration and travel.
 However, a fruitful summer seemed to be the main reason for sacrifices.

 Modern times have brought on some alternative interpretations, of course.
 Over 100 years, skiers decided that Skadi and Ullr got married and that Ullr was the god of snow and worth making ski sacrifices to.
 Ski journals, websites, blogs, and even Wikipedia pages mention Ullr’s importance in the ski community and how we should praise him, hoping for a good season.

 When you dig into Norse Mythology, there’s little doubt that Skadi was the goddess of snow and that she is the one you should be praising and sacrificing to for a strong winter, not Ullr.